devopsadmin12/Vulnado-Test/README.md

-# Vulnado - Intentionally Vulnerable Java Application
+# Vulnado - Intentionally Vulnerable Java Application - DevSecOps Labs

-This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.
+This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and practice DevSecOps Hands-ON.

 ## Up and running